mlochbaum/BQN/doc/README.md

 # BQN documentation

 BQN's documentation describes what features it has, how to use them (with examples), and why they were chosen.
 For a linear introduction to the language, see the [tutorials](../tutorial/README.md).
-While the core language [specification](../spec/README.md) is complete, the documentation still has some gaps.
+While the core language [specification](../spec/README.md) is complete, the documentation still has minor gaps.

 Overview:
 - [Syntax](syntax.md)